-We consent to the incorporation by reference in this Registration Statement of Catalyst Biosciences, Inc. on Form S-1 to be filed on or about March 13, 2017 of our report dated March 8, 2017, on our audits of the consolidated financial statements as of December 31, 2016 and 2015, and for each of the years then ended, which report was included in the Annual Report on Form 10-K filed March 8, 2017.
-We also consent to the reference to our firm under the caption "Experts" in the Registration Statement on Form S-1.
+We consent to the incorporation by reference in this Registration Statement of Catalyst Biosciences, Inc. on Amendment No. 1 to Form S-1 to be filed on or about March 30, 2017 of our report dated March 8, 2017, on our audits of the consolidated financial statements as of December 31, 2016 and 2015, and for each of the years then ended, which report was included in the Annual Report on Form 10-K filed March 8, 2017.
+We also consent to the reference to our firm under the caption "Experts" in the Registration Statement on Amendment No. 1 to Form S-1.

-/s/ EISNERAMPER LLP
+/s/ EisnerAmper LLP

-Iselin, New Jersey March 13, 2017
+Iselin, New Jersey March 30, 2017